Instant Pot Stuffed Bell Peppers

 Instructions

-- Rinse the peppers.
-Cut off the top parts and remove all the membranes and seeds.
+- Rinse all the peppers.
+Cut off the tops, then remove the membranes and seeds.

 - Fill each pepper with the mixture.

-- Let the peppers cool down slightly before serving.
+- Let the peppers rest for a few minutes before serving.

 Notes